timgarrels/Tagesschau_WordFrequencyAnalysis/README.md

 ## Inspiration

-At the 36C3, the Chaos Communication Congress of the Chaos Comupter Club e.V., the talk [Vom Ich zum Wir - Gesellschaftlicher Wandel in den Reden im Bundestag](https://media.ccc.de/v/36c3-10993-vom_ich_zum_wir) was held by maha and Kai Biermann.
+At the 36C3, the Chaos Communication Congress of the Chaos Computer Club e.V., the talk [Vom Ich zum Wir - Gesellschaftlicher Wandel in den Reden im Bundestag](https://media.ccc.de/v/36c3-10993-vom_ich_zum_wir) was held by maha and Kai Biermann.

 Tl;dw: They created [this tool](https://www.zeit.de/politik/deutschland/2019-09/bundestag-jubilaeum-70-jahre-parlament-reden-woerter-sprache-wandel), which makes a word occurrence analysis over time with the protocols of the German Bundestag.